 Accepting the loss of the role food once played in your life can be challenging.
 While some people accept the loss immediately, others take time to say their final goodbye.
 However, accepting the loss is the first step to dealing with food grief.
 According to the TEAR model of grief, it is important to tell your story.
-Find a safe, positive and non-judgmental environment where you can think, process and talk freely with a trusted love one or with a Behavioral Weight Loss Specialist.
+Find a safe, positive, and non-judgmental environment where you can think, process, and talk freely with a trusted loved one or a Behavioral Weight Loss Specialist.
 This step is vital to your food grief process.

 E: Experience The Pain Of Loss

 The second step of the TEAR model is the core of the process.
-Allowing yourself to feel pain can be incredibly difficult and overwhelming, as it can seem long and never ending.
-If you are unsure of how you should mourn, you can follow this simple model that shows you how to let yourself open and experience your pain in 5 (also “TEAR”) steps.
+Allowing yourself to feel pain can be incredibly difficult and overwhelming, as it can seem long and never-ending.
+If you are unsure how you should mourn, you can follow this simple model that shows you how to let yourself open and experience your pain in five (also “TEAR”) steps.

-1. Talking: You may feel the need to isolate yourself from the world when experiencing deep grief but the opposite actually helps you along.
-Instead of isolating, try to express your feelings and talk it out with a trusted friend, relative or even a Behavioral Weight Loss Specialist.
+- Talking: You may feel the need to isolate yourself from the world when experiencing deep grief, but the opposite actually helps you along.
+Instead of isolating yourself, try to express your feelings and talk it out with a trusted friend, relative, or Behavioral Weight Loss Specialist.
 Sharing your experience can lighten it and make it more tolerable.

-4. Recording emotions: Record your experiences and emotions by writing into a personal journal or diary.
+- Recording emotions: Record your experiences by writing in a personal journal or diary.
 This simple and surprisingly effective method allows you to release emotions and unload your worries into a book.
-When you write down things, you witness, feel and hear yourself in a private and safe environment.
+When you write down things, you witness, feel, and hear yourself in a private and safe environment.

-5. Sobbing: Tears are not the signs of weakness.
-In fact, tears are the purest expression of heartfelt love and profound sadness.
+- Sobbing: Tears are not signs of weakness.
+Tears are the purest expression of heartfelt love and profound sadness.
 Don’t stop yourself from crying when you have to.
-Tears can be a catalyst for catharsis and will most likely help you feel better.
+Tears can catalyze catharsis and will most likely help you feel better.

 A: Adjust To New Environments

-It is important to adopt every step in the model to fully understand your grieving process.
+Adopting every step in the model to fully understand your grieving process is important.
 This method will help you adjust to your food grief.
-Naturally, mourning the loss of food takes time and effort and requires continual work on your grief related emotions.
+Naturally, mourning the loss of food takes time and effort and requires continual work on your grief-related emotions.

 R: Reinvest In A New Relationship

 Give yourself time and all the love you can to nurture yourself through the work of food grief.
-It’s a challenge, but when you really do the work, it will eventually become easier.
-Please remember, you can do this and we are here to help.
-Dr. Kim, our Behavioral Weight Loss Specialist is available for appointments at our Scottsdale office if you feel you need help with coping with your food grief.
+It’s a challenge, but it will eventually become easier when you do the work.